romanlarkin3/HVAC-Supply-Chain-KPI-Dashboard/README.md

 # HVAC-Supply-Chain-KPI-Dashboard

-This project presents a one-page Power BI dashboard designed to monitor key supply chain and production KPIs for an HVAC factory.
+This project presents a one-page Power BI (HVAC.pbix) dashboard designed to monitor key supply chain and production KPIs for an HVAC factory.

 Workflow: